 - Refuses your company

-- Showing a lack of interest in food
+- Shows a lack of interest in food

 - Ceases to preen itself

 Broken Legs Symptoms in Parrots

-If your parrot has recently taken a fall and is limping, be sure to check for broken bones.
+If your parrot has recently had a fall and is limping, check for broken bones.
 Parrots can be fragile, and a broken bone can escalate into a life-threatening problem.
 Check for:

 - Misaligned legs, feet, and toes

-- The parrot’s skin appears to bulge, as though something is pressing on it from the inside
+- Bulging skin, as though something is pressing on it from the inside

 - Bones poking out from the leg